maxmorhardt/budgeter/README.md

 ### 3. Once the packages are installed, in the root directory run:

 `cp .env.example .env`
 - This will create a file for environment varaibles.
-- You will need to change <NAME_OF_YOUR_LOCAL_DB> to a MongoDB database that is on your local machine.

 ### 4. Run the following command to start developing: